DizNicolasAmor/interviews-practice/README.md

 4. Global scope - Is accessible from everywhere, examples: `window` object in browser and `process` object in nodejs.
 5. Lexical scope - Is determined statically by the position of the variables within the nested function scopes.

+- **What is Closure?**

+It's a combination of a function bundled together with references to its surrounding state.
+Basically it's a function that is created inside another one.
+The outer function is said to "enclose" the scope of the inner function.

 - **What is the Event loop?**

 It's the process of dispatching events and executing instructions in a javascript program.

+- **How does the Event loop work in Javascript?**

+Answer.

 - **Explain Apply, Bind and Call functions**

 1. Bind: Creates a new function with a new context assigned by the first argument on `bind` invocation.
 2. Call: Call a function with a new context assigned by the first argument.
 3. Apply: It's the same as `call` but `apply` taskes an array as a unique argument where the first position is the new context and the rest of them are the arguments.

-- **What is Closure?**

-It's a combination of a function bundled together with references to its surrounding state.
-Basically it's a function that is created inside another one.

 - **What is Immutability?**